 Let me just start by saying that Whistle really takes user feedback into consideration with all our product launches.
 Even going back to when we launched our first product, which was an activity monitor-only product, we heard from consumers that, although they love the activity, their really big need was around knowing where their pet was, and that was brought into the second generation, the Whistle GPS Pet Tracker.

-This version also uses Wi-Fi, and that allows for better location tracking, and most importantly it allows you to easily set up custom base places.
-One of the key product features is that you set up a custom base place, around your home for example, and when the pet leaves that base place you get a notification so you can track them on a map, find them, and bring them home.
+This version also uses Wi-Fi, which allows for better location tracking and lets you easily set up custom base places.
+If you set up a custom base place around your home, for example, you get a notification when your pet leaves that base place so you can track them on a map, find them and bring them home.

 Using Wi-Fi, it’s really easy to set up multiple base places.
-So for example, we know a lot of people, especially this next generation of pet parents, are bringing their pets with them.
-They’ve taken their pets out of the back yard and brought them into their lives more, and that means they’re bringing their pets to work, bringing their pets on vacation with them.
-So with this new product, you can set up multiple base places so you can easily bring your pet with you wherever you go and still have all the core features of the product.
+A lot of people, especially this next generation of pet parents, are bringing their pets with them—bringing their pets to work or on vacation with them.
+With this new product, you can set up multiple base places so you can easily bring your pet with you wherever you go and still have all the core features of the product.

 The last thing that I’ll mention is faster location tracking.
-Obviously, when you have a pet that’s missing, speed is really important, and being able to find them quickly is important.
-So we worked really hard to make that location tracking faster.
+Obviously, when you have a pet that’s missing, speed is really important so you can find them quickly.
+We worked really hard to make location tracking faster.

-Is that something you’ve learned about and done research around—the effect of activity on pet health, and how that influences human activity as well?
+What is the effect of activity on pet health, and how does that influence human activity as well?

 We know that activity is a really big component of health and wellness both for humans and for pets.
 Veterinarians are always talking to their pet parents about getting their pet out there and more active.
-Yet I think pet parents struggle with it because they don’t know how much activity.
+Yet pet parents struggle with it because they don’t know how much activity.
 How much is enough?
-It’s something that veterinarian community is thinking a lot about.
-You know pet obesity is becoming as big of a problem as human obesity, and one of the biggest ways to combat that is through activity.
-We think the activity component is incredibly important.
+It’s something the veterinarian community is thinking a lot about.
+Pet obesity is becoming as big of a problem as human obesity, and one of the biggest ways to combat that is through activity.
+The activity component is incredibly important.

-We had some really interesting stories from users who, for example, noticed that their pet’s activity was changing over time.
+We’ve had some really interesting stories from users who, for example, noticed that their pet’s activity was changing over time.
 So their activity level was getting lower, and it was enough that they noticed it.
-So we let users know whether their pets have been getting more activity than usual or less activity than usual, so that they can keep an eye on it.
-And we’ve had owners bring their pets to the vet and find out that there actually was a problem, their pet was having a health-related issue.
-So it’s great to know that we can provide that personalized information to pet parents to help them be smarter about how they care for their pets.
+We let users know whether their pets have been getting more (or less) activity than usual so they can keep an eye on it.
+And we’ve had owners bring their pets to the vet and find out that there actually was a problem or a health-related issue.
+It’s great to know that we can provide that personalized information to pet parents to help them be smarter about how they care for their pets.